-You manually provision the capacity to publish messages to Lite topics, receive messages from Lite topics, and store messages in Lite topics.
+Pub/Sub Lite storage is manually provisioned.
+You must manually provision the capacity to publish messages to Lite topics, receive messages from Lite topics, and store messages in Lite topics.
 When you create a Lite topic, you specify the number of partitions and the storage per partition.
-To increase the capacity of a Lite topic, you can scale the capacity of the partitions.
+You can scale the capacity of partitions to increase the capacity of a Lite topic.

 Pub/Sub supports multiple message delivery modes.
 These include Pull (traditional polling), Push (HTTPS POST), StreamingPull (bidirectional RPC, for lowest latency and highest efficiency), and pull over HTTP REST and gRPC.